logseq/logseq/README.md

 The following is for developers and designers who want to build and run Logseq locally and contribute to this project.

+We also have [a dedicated page](https://github.com/logseq/logseq/blob/master/CODEBASE_OVERVIEW.md) for LogSeq's codebase overview.

 ## Set up development environment

 ### 1. Requirements